sgroi-l/project-gallery/README.md

 ## Overview

 This project aims to build a gallery which displays the projects I've been working on.
 Using HTML, CSS, and JavaScript.
 The projects are displayed as cards, and each card has a title and a brief description of the project.
 The user can click on the 'About' button to see more information about the project.
-The purpose of this project is to show an understanding of repsonsiveness and layout options.
+The purpose of this project is to show an understanding of responsiveness  and layout options.

 ## Planning

 I planned for this page to be clean and simple.
-A heading with four cards and no unneccesary text or background images.
+A heading with four cards and no unnecessary text or background images.
 The cards should have some interactivity which will give more information on the project and be clickable to redirect to the project page.

 ## Building